dmitryro/zrealtycorp.com/README.md

    - Featured properties. <br/>

 2. Search properties using search filters <br/>
-   - The filters open by clicking the search icon in the top right corner.
+   - The filters open by clicking the search icon in the top right corner.<br/>
-   - The customer is offered to select one or more criteria to search.
+   - The customer is offered to select one or more criteria to search.<br/>
-   - The requested search query acts on top of Django Rest Framework.
+   - The requested search query acts on top of Django Rest Framework.<br/>

 3. Per property reach back functionality - <br/>
    - this feature allows a customer, viewing the details of a specific <br/>
      property, to reach back the publisher immediately using the property ID <br/>
-     and custoer's reach back info - this invalidates the need of any office <br/>
+     and customer's reach back info - this invalidates the need of any office <br/>
      calls and makes negotiation focused on a specific published property. <br/>
    - allowing to contact the publisher on a per property base
    - allowing to focus on processing specific published proceprty